smartcontractkit/ccip-starter-kit-hardhat/README.md

 - avalancheFuji
 - polygonMumbai

-For example, if you want to send 100 units of Sepolia test LINK token from Ethereum Sepolia to Avalanche Fuji, and you want to pay for CCIP fees in native coin (Sepolia ether in this case), run:
+For example, if you want to send 100 juels (the sub-unit for LINK, like wei) from Ethereum Sepolia (LINK Address is `0x779877A7B0D9E8603169DdbD7836e478b4624789`)  to Avalanche Fuji, and you want to pay for CCIP fees in native coin (Sepolia ether in this case), run:

 ```shell
 npx hardhat ccip-token-transfer --source-blockchain ethereumSepolia --destination-blockchain avalancheFuji --receiver <RECEIVER_ADDRESS> --token-address 0x779877A7B0D9E8603169DdbD7836e478b4624789 --amount 100 --gas-limit 0